alco/numspell/README.md

 ## User Dimension

-From the user's point of view, **spellnum** can be used as a command-line utility or it can be used as module by `import`ing it in your own code.
+From the user's point of view, **spellnum** can be used either as a command-line utility or as a module by `import`ing it in your own Python code.

 ### Command-Line Interface